-- a.
-Building Façade Treatment - (1) Front porch or recessed entryway - (a) All buildings shall have a front porch or recessed front entryway along at least one primary façade for each unit. - (b) The porch or recessed entry shall be covered, a minimum of four (4) feet in depth, and a minimum six (6) feet in width. - (2) Garages - (a) All street-facing garages shall be recessed a minimum of two (2) feet from the building primary façade (front) line. - (b) Any 3rd or more garage stalls shall be recessed a minimum of two (2) from the front line of the adjoining 1st and 2nd garage stalls. - b.
-Exterior Building Materials - (1) Must incorporate no less than two (2) different Class 1 building finish materials on no less than 70% of the surface area of each street-facing facade. - (2) All secondary facades must incorporate no less than two (2) different Class 1 building finish materials on no less than 20% of the surface area of each non-street facing facade. - c.
+- (a) The maximum projection of a street-facing garage from the primary façade (front) line shall be two (2) feet.
+Exceptions may be granted by the Planning Official, at their full discretion, to allow projections greater than two (2) feet. - (b) Any 3rd or more garage stalls shall be recessed a minimum of two (2) from the front line of the adjoining 1st and 2nd garage stalls. - b.
+Exterior Building Materials - (1) All primary façades must incorporate no less than two (2) different Class 1 building finish materials on no less than 70% of the surface area. - (2) All secondary façades must incorporate no less than two (2) different Class 1 building finish materials on no less than 20% of the surface area. - c.
 Roofing Materials Must incorporate only Class 1, 2, or 3 roofing materials.